hassanimtiaz158/CryptoMarketTrendAnalysis/README.md

 ## 📂 Dataset

-The dataset used for this project is the [Cryptocurrency Price History](https://www.kaggle.com/datasets/sudalairajkumar/cryptocurrencypricehistory) by Sudalai Rajkumar, available on Kaggle.
+The dataset used for this project is the [Cryptocurrency Price History](https://www.kaggle.com/datasets/malikhasanali/cryptomarkettrendanalysis) by Hasan ALi, available on Kaggle.

 To download the dataset, run the following code on your local system: